 Now that the holiday season is over and we have entered the new year, it might seem incongruous that the theme of this article is death.
 Ok, it is not exactly the grim reaper rearing its ugly head, it is the concern of 'debt and death' or more to the point, the amount of money owed to the funeral industry that is of interest.

-Much has been written on this topic from the point of view of the clients, the financial difficulties of the bereaved parties.
-This article however, is going to be about the effect of debt on the funeral industry itself and more specifically the independent funeral director.
+Much has been written on this topic from the clients perspective, the financial difficulties of the bereaved parties.
+This article, however, is going to be about the effect of debt on the funeral industry itself and more specifically the plight of the independent funeral director.

-Aggregate spending on funerals in the UK was said to be £2.8bn. in 2014, with around 75% of that spent with over 4000 independent funeral directors, conducting around 600,000 funerals across the UK every year.
-The cost of funerals has risen by 80% over the last ten years and on top of that, with an ageing ‘baby boomer’ generation, deaths in the UK are set to rise by 20%.
-It is also said that by 2020, the cost of a simple funeral will be on average, £7000.
+Aggregate spending on funerals in the UK was said to be £2.8bn.
+In 2014, with around 75% of that spent with over 4000 independent funeral directors, conducting around 600,000 funerals across the UK every year.
+The cost of funerals has risen by 80% over the last decade, and on top of that, with an ageing 'baby boomer' generation, deaths in the UK are set to rise by 20%.
+By 2020, the cost of a simple funeral will be on average, £7000.

-So you would think that everything would be rosy within the funeral industry, rising demand and rising prices must signify rising profits.
-However this is not so with an increased number of independent funeral directors suffering financial difficulties due to unpaid debt.
-This is said to be running at up to 40% and with the increased costs of funerals, death certificates, churches, crematoria and cemeteries, this has caused the independents to either ‘sell out’ to a bigger firm or go into insolvency.
+So you would think that everything would be rosy within the funeral industry, rising demand and rising prices must signify increasing profits.
+However, this is not so with a greater number of independent funeral directors suffering financial difficulties due to unpaid debt, which is said to be running at up to 40%.
+With the increased costs of funerals, death certificates, churches, crematoria and cemeteries, this has caused the independents to either 'sell out' to a bigger firm or go into insolvency.

-Historically funeral directors have found it difficult to discuss costs with the bereaved, who themselves have found it difficult to be realistic about what they can actually afford.
-Like marriage, the funeral is seen to be a matter of family pride, money is no object, until it comes time to pay the bill.
+Historically funeral directors have found it difficult to discuss costs with the bereaved, who themselves have found it difficult to be realistic about what they can afford.
+Like marriage, the funeral is seen to be a matter of family pride; money is no object until it comes time to pay the bill.